Apple commits $2.5B to combat California housing crisis

 The state has also enacted new laws aimed at boosting funding for affordable housing and easing development restrictions.

-The Bay Area is that it has been swamped with affluent tech workers, leading to bidding wars for the limited supply of homes in cities like Cupertino, where Apple is headquartered.
+The Bay Area has been swamped with highly paid tech workers, leading to bidding wars for the limited supply of homes in cities like Cupertino, where Apple Inc. is headquartered.
+Voters in nearby Mountain View, home to Google, passed a per-employee business tax last year to get companies to help ease the strain on traffic and housing.
+Cupertino had debated a similar proposal but put it off amid opposition from Apple.

+"There's been talk of business taxes for the whole region," said Cupertino Mayor Steven Scharf.
+"I think they're trying to get ahead of that and realizing they're having a big impact on the housing situation."

-Padovani, of University of California, Davis said Apple's investment targeting low-income and affordable housing is well placed, since most developers have sought to build homes at market rates.
+Padovani, of UC Davis, said Apple's investment targeting low-income and affordable housing is well placed, since most developers have sought to build homes at market rates.
 He said, however, that there are still other challenges, such as local land-use restrictions and the geography of the Bay Area, which limits where homes can be built.

+Faced with higher traffic gridlock and other headaches associated with hosting huge tech campuses, some communities on the peninsula between San Francisco and San Jose have been resistant to make room for new development.

+Shulman, of UCLA, said "you need a major relaxation of zoning on the Peninsula and that's going to be difficult to do given the local opposition to density."

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.